a-schaefers/themelios/README.md

 While I do not regard my personal setup to be the ideal for everybody, what follows is to show-case [how Themelios can be used to bootstrap multiple, per-machine configurations](https://github.com/a-schaefers/nix-config).
 The goal was simplicity, efficiency, and reproducibility.

-## Making contributions
-Check out the [What Themelios does not do](https://github.com/a-schaefers/themelios#what-themelios-does-not-do-yet) section and make PR's.
-I appreciate all the help I can get!

-Thank you!